 BV activities consist of program fee income from cerification of UTZ certified coffee, cocoa, tea and hazelnuts that is produced in over 40 countries and the program operates in more than 130 countries, working with approximately 1 million farmers and over 250,000 workers.
 Through certification, BV works to connect parties in a transparent supply chain so that they can make credible claims and so that companies can trace their products back to farms that have introduced better practices, based on the UTZ standard.
-We have publish a new combined certification standard in July 2020 and will implement it in 2021, until which time there will be two certification standards and programs (Rainforest Alliance and UTZ).
+RA has published a new combined certification standard in July 2020 and has implemented it in 2021, during which time, the UTZ standard and the RA standards remained in place while certifications began under the new unified Rainforest Alliance standard.